noir-lang/noir/docs/docs/developers/tutorials/token_portal/setup.md

 token_portal_content_hash_lib = { git="https://github.com/AztecProtocol/aztec-packages/", tag="#include_aztec_version", directory="noir-projects/noir-contracts/contracts/token_portal_content_hash_lib" }
 ```

 We will also be writing some helper functions that should exist elsewhere so we don't overcomplicated our contract.
-In `src` create two more files - one called `util.nr` and one called `token_interface` - so your dir structure should now look like this:
+In `src` create one more file called `util.nr` - so your dir structure should now look like this:

 ```tree
 aztec-contracts